Cohomological rigidity of oriented Hantzsche-Wendt manidolds: Properties of Hantzsche-Wendt matrices

 3. By the above points 1. and 2. we have that $p^{(2)}(A)$ and $p^{(3)}(A)$ are connected matrices.
 As in the proof of Lemma \ref{oddlemma} using relations $\sim_{2}, \sim{_3}$ and conjugations of matrices we can assume that

 By assumption a sum of all rows of the above matrix has $1$ on a some position.
-We can easy to see that it is impossible at the first and the third block.
+We can see easily that it is impossible at the first and the third block.
 For a matrix $A$ it is also impossible since $m$ is even.
 This contradicts our assumption that $m < n.$ 2mm

 Let us assume that $m > 4.$ We shall consider three steps.
 1mm